matijakolaric-com/django-music-publisher/docs/introduction.rst

 ALT, PER, REC (single), ORN (only LIB)  ALT, PER, REC (single), ORN (only LIB)
 ======================================  =====================================

+Please note that CWR 3.0 has not yet been released.
+It will be implemented as soon as it is released.

 It is presumed that writers own and collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are owned and collected by publishers.
-While there are exceptions, this is how things usually work.
+While there are exceptions, this is how most publishers usually work.

+It skips a lot of rarely used fields, leaving the values blank.
+When the fields are required in CWR, it uses reasonable defaults, e.g.:

+* Musical Work Desitribution is set to Unclassified
+* Recorded indicator is set to Uknown if no recording has been entered and to Yes if it has been entered
+* Grand Rights Indicator is set to No
+* Reversionary Indicator is left empty
+* First Recording Refusal Indicator is set to No
+* Work for Hire is left empty

+If this is not how you work, then this is not the tool for you, but you are free to extend it for your needs.

+While it is your responsibility to make sure these features suit you, virtually all original publishers in production music and vast majority of small ones in commercial music work this way.

-Basic publishing agreement data can be entered, sufficient for simple royalty distribution processing.
+Basic publishing agreement data can be entered, sufficient for registrations in societies that require society-assingned agreement numbers and for a simple royalty distribution processing.

 It can take data from a spreadsheet (CSV or Excel) file and augment this data with the data from the database.
-This data can be used in pivot tables for creation of client statements.
+This data can be used in pivot tables for creation of client statements and for accounting.

 Deployment options
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++